meggrooms/PyBer_Analysis/README.md

 # PyBer Ride Share Analysis
 ### A relational study of rides, fares, and drivers and city types

-Links to images are working and displayed correctly.
-(2 pt)
 _____________
 Analysis (14 points)
 The written analysis has the following: